UDST/urbanaccess/_sources/introduction.rst.txt

 `Samuel D. Blanchard and Paul Waddell.
 2017.
 "UrbanAccess: Generalized Methodology for Measuring Regional Accessibility with an Integrated Pedestrian and Transit Network."
 Transportation Research Record: Journal of the Transportation Research Board.
 No. 2653. pp. 35–44. <http://trrjournalonline.trb.org/doi/pdf/10.3141/2653-05>`__

+For a detailed use case of the tool see the following paper:

+`Samuel D. Blanchard and Paul Waddell.
+2017.
+"Assessment of Regional Transit Accessibility in the San Francisco Bay Area of California with UrbanAccess."
+Transportation Research Record: Journal of the Transportation Research Board.
+No. 2654. pp. 45–54. <http://trrjournalonline.trb.org/doi/abs/10.3141/2654-06>`__

 Reporting bugs
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Please report any bugs you encounter via `GitHub Issues <https://github.com/UDST/urbanaccess/issues>`__.